arkarkark/arkarkark.github.io/_posts/2021-02-08-purple-pusher.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/KC---gZ73AU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-After the maiden flight I found I had trouble pulling up.
-I traced this down to my elevator being controlled from a control rod underneath. so when trying to climb the thin wire was pushing the elevator up.
-I moved the wire to the top of the boom so now it would need to pull to makethe elevator go up and it was much better after that.

 In the end I didn't like the wheels.
 Thet looked silly in the air and make it even more sliugish.
 I didn't love how it flew (and certainly didn't love how it looked) but at least it flew.
 A good first plane that I feel like I designed.